Redzwinger/NEAT-AI-for-Ping-Pong/README.md

 # NEAT-AI-for-Ping-Pong

-This is a less trained verison of the AI with less fitness threshold (300) as compared to the original's (500)
+This is a less trained verison of the AI with less fitness threshold (300) and less generations (15) as compared to the original's 500 and 25.
+Although this time I didn't achive the perfect fitness (did get a perfect AI for the entered configs), it is way better to play against.

 Bonus Features: Doesn't hurt your ego :)